-For eligibility and application details about international opportunities within your program, consult your program handbook or visit the International Opportunities webpage.
+For eligibility and application details about international opportunities within your program, visit the International Opportunities webpage.

 Rate of progress regulations described in this section do not apply to IMBA students, who must complete their program on a full-time basis over 20 months.